-Henna is wonderful stuff.
-Around the FAR Botanicals studio we refer to it as “sacred mud”.
+Henna is a wonderful botanical with a colorful history (pun intended).
+Here at FAR Botanicals we refer to it as “sacred mud”.
 For thousands of years it was used in Africa and Asia not only as a hair and skin coloring agent, but also as a health and healing aid.
-In contemporary times, mother Africa and Asia’s gift of Henna has found its way around the world, with its legendary properties buffered on the waves of beauty guru blog posts and hair forum testimonials.
+In contemporary times, mother Africa and Asia’s gift of henna has found its way around the world, with its legendary properties buffeted on the waves of beauty guru blog posts and hair forum testimonials.

-Outside of traditional cultures, people are most interested in using Henna as an alternative to synthetic hair dyes and as a conditioning treatment, however if used incorrectly Henna can leave your hair dry and prone to breakage.
-Some key things to note before you begin using Henna or if you currently use Henna and you are experiencing problems:
+Outside of traditional cultures, people are most interested in using henna as an alternative to synthetic hair dyes and secondarily, as a conditioning treatment, however if used incorrectly henna can leave your hair dry and prone to breakage.
+Some key things to note before you begin using henna or if you currently use henna and you are experiencing problems: